Brain infections can be caused by viruses, bacteria, fungi, or, occasionally, protozoa or parasites.

 Infections such as progressive multifocal leukoencephalopathy Progressive Multifocal Leukoencephalopathy (PML) Progressive multifocal leukoencephalopathy (PML) is caused by reactivation of the JC virus.
 The disease usually occurs in patients with impaired cell-mediated immunity, particularly patients... read more (caused by the JC virus) or subacute sclerosing panencephalitis Subacute Sclerosing Panencephalitis (SSPE) Subacute sclerosing panencephalitis is a progressive, usually fatal brain disorder occurring months to usually years after an attack of measles.
 It causes mental deterioration, myoclonic jerks... read more (caused by the measles virus) also affect the brain; they are characterized by a long incubation and a prolonged course.

 SARS-CoV-2 infection COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
-Prevention is by vaccination, infection control precautions (eg, face masks, handwashing... read more can result in encephalopathy, although it is not clear to what extent the cause is direct viral invasion of the brain, virus-induced stroke or hemorrhage, or secondary brain insults, such as hypoxia, electrolyte abnormalities, and liver and/or kidney dysfunction.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more can result in encephalopathy, although it is not clear to what extent the cause is direct viral invasion of the brain, virus-induced stroke or hemorrhage, or secondary brain insults, such as hypoxia, electrolyte abnormalities, and liver and/or kidney dysfunction.

 Certain noninfectious disorders can mimic encephalitis.
 An example is the autoimmune condition anti-NMDA (N-methyl-d-aspartate) receptor encephalitis, which involves an autoimmune attack on neuronal membrane proteins.